libbyshoop/database-book/_sources/13MatchJoin/06DifferentBase_M_M.rst

 English Query:

-    Find each Creature - Skill pair a where the Skill originated in the same town that the creature resides in.
+    Find each Creature - Skill pair where the Skill originated in the same town that the creature resides in.

 LDS fragment pertaining to this query: